-A high ankle sprain is an injury to the anterior tibiofibula ligament which joins the tibia and fibula together just above the ankle.
-This ankle injury is generally more severe and more complicated to treat than a normal sprain, Read more on the causes, symptoms and treatment of a high ankle sprain.
+A high ankle sprain is also known as a Syndesmosis injury.
+It is a tear of the anterior tibiofibular ligament which joins the tibia and fibula together just above the ankle.
+It is generally more severe and complicated to treat than a normal ankle sprain.

 The most commonly injured ligament in a high ankle sprain is the anterior tibiofibular ligament.
 Severe injuries can also cause damage to the syndesmosis which is a membrane connecting the Tibia and Fibula.

 As soon as possible after injury apply the PRICE principles (protection, rest, ice, compression, elevation) to reduce pain and swelling.

 Apply a cold therapy compression wrap for 10 minutes every hour initially.
 Reduce to two or three times per day as your symptoms improve.

 Do not apply ice directly to the skin but through a wet tea towel or using a commercially available hot and cold pack.

 Elevate the foot to help swelling and tissue fluids drain away from the site of injury.

 Anti-inflammatory and painkilling medication such as ibuprofen helps reduce pain and swelling after a High ankle sprain.
 Do not take Ibuprofen if you have asthma.
 Always check with a doctor or pharmacist before taking medication.

 After a period of 72 hours, massage helps reduce swelling, loosen muscles and prevent the build-up of scar tissue.

 Electrotherapy such as ultrasound can help with swelling and aid the healing process as well as reduce pain.